jleplomet/framework/README.md

 ## Getting Started

 Go ahead and clone this repo and copy and paste all files to your project directory.
-Maybe at a later time, this project can be an actual package that you can install through npm.
-Maybe.

 ```sh
 git clone https://github.com/jleplomet/framework.git